hydeiablakey/Flashcard-App/README.md

 - Materialize

-# RoadMap
+# Functionality RoadMap
-- [x] You cannot delete any cards
+- [x] Ability to delete cards
+- [x] Ability to add multiple flashcards
+- [x] Display question and answer on each flashcard
+- [x] Error handling for blank submissions
+- [x] Ability to hide initial flashcard module
-- [] You are unable to hide the answer on each flashcard
+- [] Ability to hide the answer with a toggle feature to reveal
-- [] Text area doesn't clear after submitting your question and answer
+- [] Clear Text Area after submitting question and answer
-- [] You cannot delete a specific card
+- [] Ability to delete a specific card instead of all cards